Code-Institute-Submissions/Explore_County_Durham/README.md

 only one device I will continue to work on a resolution.~~
 <br> **This has now been resolved by adding a media query to reduce the padding-top of the heading at the top of the page to 1.8rem.**

-2. When viewing the contact form on a mobile device.
-When the keyboard appears to type into the text box, some white space appears at the bottom of the screen.
-This does not happen when viewed in Dev tools and I am still looking at a way to resolve this."
+2. When viewing the contact form on a mobile device, when the keyboard is displayed for text entry some white space appears at the bottom of the screen.
+This doesn't happen in Dev tools and is browser specific, I have only seen this in Google chrome.
+I am currently looking for a resolution to this.

 ## _**Deployment**_